If you are at 21,000 feet and need to descend to 11,000 feet, and you are traveling at 300 knots, how far in advance should you begin your descent?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-To determine how far in advance you should begin your descent from 21,000 feet to 11,000 feet while traveling at 300 knots, it’s essential to understand the standard descent rate and the relationship between altitude and distance.
+To determine how far in advance to begin a descent from 21,000 feet to 11,000 feet while traveling at 300 knots, it's essential to consider both the altitude change and the descent rate.

 Subscribe